thewebchameleon/Template.MVC/README.md

 - Cookie authentication has been used and cookies are not persisted by design.

 - Database project targets SQL Server 2017 and uses the micro ORM [Dapper](https://github.com/StackExchange/Dapper).
 It contains an initial roll out script `V1.sql`.
 Tables contain a soft-delete metadata column `Is_Deleted` to allow foreign key integrity.
+Stored procedures are used to perform CRUD operations on the database.

 ## Features